-The College of Pharmacy and Pharmaceutical Sciences defines "good academic standing" in the following manner:
+The CPPS defines "good academic standing" in the following manner:

-- a) For all preprofessional students, and professional division students in the bachelor of science in pharmaceutical sciences program (pharmacology/toxicology, medicinal and biological chemistry, pharmaceutics and pharmacy administration majors): a minimum cumulative GPA of 2.0 and a minimum GPA of 2.0 for the semester. - b) For all P1 and P2 professional division students in the Pharm.D. program: a minimum cumulative pharmacy core-curriculum GPA of 3.0 and a minimum GPA of 3.0 for the semester. - c) For students in the post-baccalaureate portion of the Pharm.D. program: a minimum pharmacy core-curriculum semester and cumulative GPA of 3.0.
+- a) For all preprofessional students, and professional division students in the bachelor of science in pharmaceutical sciences program (pharmacology/toxicology, medicinal and biological chemistry, pharmaceutics, cosmetic science, and pharmacy administration majors): a minimum cumulative GPA of 2.0 and a minimum GPA of 2.0 for the semester. - b) For all P1 and P2 professional division students in the Pharm.D. program: a minimum cumulative pharmacy core-curriculum GPA of 3.0 and a minimum GPA of 3.0 for the semester. - c) For students in the post-baccalaureate portion of the Pharm.D. program: a minimum pharmacy core-curriculum semester and cumulative GPA of 3.0.